muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 404 Not Found
-  < Content-Type: text/plain
+  < Content-Type: application/json
-  firetail - no matching path found for "/owners"
+  {"code":404,"title":"the resource \"/owners\" could not be found","detail":"a path for \"/owners\" could not be found in your appspec"}
   ```

 - Requests made to paths that are defined in your appspec, but are made with unsupported methods: